nikhilghosh75/experio/README.md

 - Multiplatform Support (Mac, Linux, WebGL)

 # Getting Started
 Experio has only been tested on Visual Studio 2017/2019.
 Other build environments are untested as the Windows is currently the intended platform.
-To get started, clone the master branch of this repository by doing 'git clone
+To get started, clone the master branch of this repository by doing "git clone"